-‘I Don’t Care About Young Girls Anymore’: John Mayer Talks Seduction, Art And Ageing In Revealing Instagram
+‘I Don’t Care About Young Girls Anymore’: John Mayer Talks Seduction, Art, And Aging In Revealing Instagram

 Robinson declared himself “not a fan” of John Mayer.
 When Rolling Stone raised the issue, reflecting that Robinson may be jealous of Mayer’s position in the band, Mayer said that he did not wish to dignify Robinson’s comment with a response and quipped that “music isn’t a sports page thing” to him.

 “I care about this band too much to give that life.
 I have my thoughts, but it’s not my place.
-I realized not long ago that I’m done debating my own merits: “No, I am very good.”
+I realized not long ago that I’m done debating my own merits: ‘No, I am very good.’
 Music isn’t a sports-page thing to me.”

 [Featured Image by Larry Busacca/Getty Images]